-flo hyman collegiate cup was established by former UH Coach Alvey and former UH legendary and innovator coach Ruth N. Nelson and now under the direction of Houston Cougar Head Coach Kaddie Platt
+flo hyman collegiate cup was established by former UH Coach Alvey and former UH legendary, Hall of FAmer and innovator coach Ruth N. Nelson.
+This event is now under the direction of Cougar Head Coach Kaddie Platt

 University of Houston dedication to supporting the long legacy and history of UH volleyball which began in the early 70's with coaches Nelson/Hawthorne.
 At that time, UH Cougars not only finished at the Final Four level (AIAW top 4) but also had a long history with players on the USA Women's National Team.
 Hyman, Magers and Crockett were 3 of the starters on the 1984 Silver Medal Team along with USA National Team member Sherryl Moore.

 Thanks Kaddie and UH Cougars for honoring Flo and her family and continuing the legacy of Cougar Volleyball at its BEST!

 Official Partners of the Flo hyman collegiate cup volleyball clinic

 Nelson gives Induction acceptance speech for Hyman family